natenka/pyneng-book-en/docs/source/book/20_jinjs2/3b_syntax_for.rst

       vlan {{ vlan }}
     {% endfor %}

-Пример шаблона templates/for.txt с использованием цикла:
+Template example templates/for.txt using a loop:

 ::